easybuilders/easybuild-docs/docs/installation.md

     may make a big difference, if you have installed both versions 1.9.0 and 1.15.2, with respect to what is the version being loaded by default.

-You can also run `eb --show-system-info` to see system information relevant to EasyBuild, or run`eb --show-config` to see the default EasyBuild configuration (see also [Configuring EasyBuild][configuring_easybuild]).
+You can also run `eb --show-system-info` to see system information relevant to SimpleBuild, or run`eb --show-config` to see the default SimpleBuild configuration (see also [Configuring SimpleBuild][configuring_simplebuild]).

-### Updating an existing EasyBuild installation {: #updating }
+### Updating an existing SimpleBuild installation {: #updating }

-To upgrade to a newer EasyBuild version than the one currently installed:
+To upgrade to a newer SimpleBuild version than the one currently installed:

-* `pip install --upgrade easybuild` will upgrade EasyBuild to the latest release.
+* `pip install --upgrade simplebuild` will upgrade SimpleBuild to the latest release.

 ### Additional pip install options {: #more_pip }

 For the `pip` install, you may wish to slightly change this command depending on the context and your personal preferences:

-* to install EasyBuild *system-wide*, you can use `sudo` (if you have admin privileges):
+* to install SimpleBuild *system-wide*, you can use `sudo` (if you have admin privileges):

     ``` shell
-    sudo pip install easybuild
+    sudo pip install simplebuild
     ```

-* To install EasyBuild *in your personal home directory*, you can use the `--user` option:
+* To install SimpleBuild *in your personal home directory*, you can use the `--user` option:

     ``` shell
-    pip install --user easybuild
+    pip install --user simplebuild
     ```

-    This will result in an EasyBuild installation in `$HOME/.local/`.
+    This will result in an SimpleBuild installation in `$HOME/.local/`.

-* To install EasyBuild in a *specific directory* you can use the `--prefix` option:
+* To install SimpleBuild in a *specific directory* you can use the `--prefix` option:

     ``` shell
-    pip install --prefix _PREFIX_ easybuild
+    pip install --prefix _PREFIX_ simplebuild
     ```

-    In this command, you should replace '`_PREFIX_`' with the location where you want to have EasyBuild installed (for example, `$HOME/tools` or `/tmp/$USER`).
+    In this command, you should replace '`_PREFIX_`' with the location where you want to have SimpleBuild installed (for example, `$HOME/tools` or `/tmp/$USER`).

 Keep in mind that you may need to update your environment too when using `--user` or `--prefix`,